valkey-io/valkey-glide/node/README.md

 ## Current Status

-We've made Valkey GLIDE an open-source project, and are releasing it in Preview to the community to gather feedback, and actively collaborate on the project roadmap.
-We welcome questions and contributions from all Redis stakeholders.
+We've made Valkey GLIDE an open-source project, and are releasing it in Preview to the community to gather feedback, and actively collaborate on the project [roadmap](https://github.com/orgs/valkey-io/projects/11).
+We welcome questions and contributions from all Valkey stakeholders.
-This preview release is recommended for testing purposes only.

 # Getting Started - Node Wrapper

 ## System Requirements

-In this release, Valkey GLIDE is available for Python and Java.
-Support for Node.js is actively under development, with plans to include more programming languages in the future.
-We're tracking future features on the [roadmap](https://github.com/orgs/aws/projects/187/).
+In this release, Valkey GLIDE is available for Python, Java and Node.
+Support for GO is actively under development, with plans to include more programming languages in the future.
+We're tracking future features on the [roadmap](https://github.com/orgs/valkey-io/projects/11).

 ## NodeJS supported version